Tax: Czech Republic

 12. Will the relevant law require any taxes to be payable on aircraft loan repayments (income tax and interest)?

 Interest paid by a debtor who is a Czech tax resident to a creditor who is not a Czech tax resident is subject to withholding tax of 35%.
-However, if the creditor is a tax resident of state which has concluded a double tax treaty with the Czech Republic or treaty on exchange of information in tax matters the withholding tax is reduced to 15%.
+However, if the creditor is a tax resident of a state which has concluded a double tax treaty with the Czech Republic or a treaty on exchange of information in tax matters the withholding tax is reduced to 15%.
 Of course, if the recipient of the interest is able to prove that it is a beneficial owner of the interest and that it is a tax resident of a state which has concluded a double tax treaty with the Czech Republic, the withholding tax rate is usually even lower than 15% based on the relevant treaty.
 Interest paid to a Czech resident creditor is not subject to any withholding tax.

 Please note that if the creditor is a Czech tax resident, the interest income is subject to Czech income tax at the rate of 19% (corporate income tax) or 15% (personal income tax).